 is set in the year 2027, a quarter of a century before the original.

 The story opens with Adam Jensen, ex-SWAT and current security officer of Sarif Industries, a company involved in researching artificial organs called "augmentations.”
-Indeed, this is the company who ends up making his robotic arms after an attack on the facility that kills researchers and others while leaving Jensen critically injured.
+Indeed, this is the company that ends up making his robotic arms after an attack on the facility that kills researchers and others while leaving Jensen critically injured.
 After six months of recovery, Jensen, now equipped with his advanced augmentations (aka cybernetic implants), goes on a quest to find his attackers and the sinister company responsible for them.

 Check out HP®’s variety of gaming PCs